All Products

 2. In the left-side navigation pane, click Buckets.
 On the Buckets page, click the name of the bucket whose internal endpoint you want to obtain.

-3. In the left-side navigation tree, click Overview.
+3. In the left-side navigation tree of the target bucket, click Overview.

-4. In the Port section, you can view the endpoint of the bucket.
+4. In the Port section, view the bucket’s endpoint.

 3. Run the following command to create the PV: